paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-taxonomy.md

 ---
 title: Manage data about taxonomy
+description: This page contains general information about community practices for managing data about taxonomy, and also aggregates links to additional resources with more specific information.
 topics: [manage data, taxonomy]
 status: draft
 contributors: ["Erica Krimmel", "Holly Little"]
 last_modified_at: 2025-07-31
 ---

 # Content to expand on